United States Marine Corps: United States Navy

 Training alongside each other is viewed as critical, as the Navy provides transport, logistical, and combat support to put Marine units into the fight, such as maritime prepositioning ships and naval gunfire support.
 Most Marine aviation assets ultimately derive from the Navy, with regard to acquisition, funding, and testing, and Navy aircraft carriers typically deploy with a Marine squadron alongside Navy squadrons.
 Marines do not recruit or train noncombatants such as chaplains or medical/dental personnel; naval personnel fill these roles.
 Some of these sailors, particularly Hospital corpsmen and Religious program specialists, generally wear Marine uniforms emblazoned with Navy insignia.
 Conversely, the Marine Corps is responsible for conducting land operations to support naval campaigns, including the seizure of naval bases.
 Both services operate a network security team in conjunction.

 Marines and sailors share many naval traditions, especially terminology and customs.
 Marine Corps Medal of Honor recipients wear the Navy variant of this and other awards; and with few exceptions, the awards and badges of the Navy and Marine Corps are identical.
 Much of testing for new Marine Corps aircraft is done at Naval Air Station Patuxent River.
 The Navy's Blue Angels flight demonstration team is staffed by both Navy and Marine officers and enlisted personnel.

 In 2007, the Marine Corps joined with the Navy and Coast Guard to adopt a new maritime strategy called A Cooperative Strategy for 21st Century Seapower that raises the notion of prevention of war to the same philosophical level as the conduct of war.
-This new strategy charts a course for the Navy, Coast Guard and Marine Corps to work collectively with each other and international partners to prevent regional crises, man-made or natural, from occurring or reacting quickly should one occur to avoid negative impacts to the United States.
+This new strategy charts a course for the Navy, Coast Guard and Marine Corps to work collectively with each other and international partners to prevent regional crises, human-made or natural, from occurring or reacting quickly should one occur to avoid negative impacts to the United States.